Childproofing your home

 These are designed to only allow a cupboard or drawer to open a few centimetres, unless an adult releases the catch.

-Children will eventually learn how to do this, but catches can still stop your baby from exploring drawers and cupboards and picking up potentially dangerous items in the short term.
+Children will eventually learn how to do this, but catches can still stop your toddler from exploring drawers and cupboards and picking up potentially dangerous items in the short term.

 Fixing furniture to the wall